CUNY-CL/neudia/examples/README.md

-This directory contains some helper scripts:
+This directory contains some worked examples using the library.

-- [`strip.py`](strip.py) creates a TSV file of parallel data from plene text.